yanzewu/line/doc/doc.md

 Args:

 - source: Variable name, filename or [expression](#expressions).
 If source is not given, the previous source in current command is used.
-    - If no xexpr, yexpr are given, filename with "/" must be quoted (otherwise it will be treated as expression);
+    - If no xexpr, yexpr are given, filename with "/" must be quoted (otherwise it will be treated as a division expression);
     - Expression must be quoted by `$()`;
 - xexpr, yexpr: Column index, column title, or [expression](#expressions).
     - If the expr is a single token, it will be automatically mapped to column title or index.
 See [Automatic Variable Mapping](#automatic-variable-mapping).